 Your Peruvian cuisine marathon remains incomplete without the classic Peruvian dish.
 Ceviche is raw seafood in citrus juice.
 The juice helps to incorporate the freshness of the seafood.
 It also comes with the crunchy fried corn, and the main flavor of the dish is provided by a little aji Amarillo.
 This classic dish is available in any coastal region in Peru.

 Source : s18856.pcdn.co

 This is the ultimate lamb dish where an entire lamb is stretched out on a wooden cross and cooked slowly in a fire.
 A glass of wine just makes the dish more perfect.

-Lechona too is a dish where an entire pig is stuffed with rice, onions, peas and other vegetables.
+Lechon too is a dish where an entire pig is stuffed with rice, onions, peas, and other vegetables.
 It is then slow-roasted in a brick oven for 10 hours.
-The locals along with the tourists are obsessed with Lechona.
+The locals along with the tourists are obsessed with Lechon.